Gadersd/whisper-burn/README.md

 cargo run --release audio.wav tiny_en
 ```

-This usage assumes that "audio.wav" is the audio file you want to transcribe, and "tiny_en/tiny_en" is the model to use.
+This usage assumes that "audio.wav" is the audio file you want to transcribe, and "tiny_en" is the model to use.
 Please adjust according to your specific needs.

 Enjoy using **Whisper Burn**!